Kole Calhoun Preview, Player Props: Guardians vs. Angels

-On Saturday, Kole Calhoun (.262 on-base percentage in past 10 games, 57 points below season-long percentage) and the Cleveland Guardians face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
-First pitch is at 9:07 PM ET.
+The Cleveland Guardians, including Kole Calhoun (.262 on-base percentage in past 10 games, 57 points below season-long percentage), battle starter Kenny Rosenberg and the Los Angeles Angels at Angel Stadium of Anaheim, Sunday at 4:07 PM ET.

 Kole Calhoun Game Info & Props vs. the Angels